Introducing Bimuno

 What is the active ingredient of Bimuno?

-A unique mixture of galactooligosaccharides (GOS) make the active ingredient of Bimuno.
-The chemical properties (beta-linkages and the degree of polymerisation profile) of our proprietary GOS drive the scientifically proven functionality of Bimuno.
+A unique mixture of galactooligosaccharides make the active ingredient of Bimuno.
+The structural properties (specific beta-linkages and a characteristic degree of polymerisation profile) of our proprietary GOS drive the scientifically proven functionality of Bimuno.

-Importantly, one of the structures in Bimuno’s GOS is 3-galactosyl-lactose which is also found in human breast milk oligosaccharides, a favored substrate by bifidobacteria.
+Importantly, one of the structures in Bimuno’s GOS is 3-galactosyl-lactose which is known as a human milk oligosaccharide (HMO), a favoured substrate for bifidobacteria.

-The GOS in Bimuno cannot be found in any types of food and unlike oligosaccharides found in foods such as beans, garlic or pulses, it does not contain the alpha-linked galactose and alpha-linked glucose, with a terminal beta-linked fructose, known as Fructans.
-Instead, Bimuno contains only galactose and glucose as structural components.
-The composition of our proprietary GOS makes it a preferred source of carbohydrates for the good gut bacteria, bifidobacteria.
+The GOS in Bimuno cannot be found in any type of food and unlike other oligosaccharides found in foods such as beans, garlic or pulses, Bimuno does not contain alpha-linked galactose, alpha-linked glucose, or beta-linked fructose1.

-The GOS in Bimuno has been scientifically proven to be more selective towards bifidobacteria when compared to other commercially available prebiotics, which lack this selectivity and can therefore be metabolised by many types of microbes, beneficial or otherwise1.
+The GOS in Bimuno is scientifically proven to be more selective towards bifidobacteria when compared to other commercially available prebiotic GOS, which lack this selectivity and can therefore be metabolised by many types of microbes, beneficial or otherwise.

-In addition, key opinion leaders recommend that for some indications, such as irritable bowel syndrome (IBS), GOS with beta-linkages, such as the one in Bimuno, is advantageous over any plant-based prebiotics, such as FOS and Inulin, which contain fructan groups2.
-Fructans have been shown to exacerbate symptoms of IBS3,4.
-Conversely, Bimuno has demonstrated positive effects on symptom relief in IBS sufferers or in individuals suffering from some undiagnosed GI discomfort5,6,7.
+In addition, key opinion leaders recommend that for some indications, such as irritable bowel syndrome (IBS), GOS with beta-linkages, such as Bimuno, could be advantageous over plant-based prebiotics such as fructans (e.g. fructooligosaccharides and inulin), as fructans may exacerbate certain symptoms of IBS2,3.

 What is the research behind the effectiveness of Bimuno?

-The science behind Bimuno is one of the most comprehensive of any commercially available prebiotic.
-Bimuno’s safety and efficacy is supported by over 80 scientific publications.
+Bimuno has been developed with science as its core driver, in order to offer food and supplement manufacturers a functional ingredient for gut health that provides value and that consumers can trust.
+The science behind Bimuno is one of the most comprehensive of any commercially available prebiotic, with its safety and efficacy supported by over 120 scientific publications.

 Bimuno's key areas of effectiveness

-All of these areas are supported by human clinical trials data, the majority are also backed by in vitro and in vivo studies.
+Reduces stress hormone levels and anxiety and improves mental health and cognitive function through the gut-brain axis.
+Studies on the efficacy of Bimuno are supported by human clinical trial data, the majority are also backed by preclinical in vitro and in vivo studies.

 Prebiotic Activity